doctrine/orm-documentation/README.md

-# Doctrine ORM Documentation
+# Moved

-## How to Generate

-1. Run ./bin/install-dependencies.sh
-2. Run ./bin/generate-docs.sh

-It will generate the documentation into the build directory of the checkout.
+The documentation has moved into the Doctrine2 ORM project: https://github.com/doctrine/doctrine2